worktheclock/replit.github.io/tutorials/26-pdf-report-generator-from-spreadsheet.md

 3. What was our most discounted item on average?
 4. How much of each item do we have left in stock?

 To answer the first two questions, we'll need to group our data by sales person.
 To answer the last two questions, we'll need to group our data by item.
-Let's do this now, using `DataFrame`'s [`groupby`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html#pandas.DataFrame.groupby) method.
+Let's do this now, using DataFrame's [`groupby`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html#pandas.DataFrame.groupby) method.
 Add the below code to the bottom of `process_spreadsheet()`:

 ```python
     # Group data